-• If you wish to specify any additional attributes for the <style> tag, pass them in an array as the second argument to captureStart().
+• If you wish to specify any additional attributes for the <style> tag, pass them in an array as the to captureStart().second argument</style> --

 HEADTITLE HELPER

 The HTML <title> element is used to provide a title for an HTML document.
 The HeadTitle helper allows you to programmatically create and store the title for later retrieval and output.